Hersheypark Arena: Basketball

 On March 2, 1962, Philadelphia Warriors center Wilt Chamberlain recorded a record-setting 100 points in an NBA game against the New York Knicks, a record that still stands today.

 Roof fire

 On July 5, 2012, a fire damaged the arena, which was in the midst of refurbishment.
 At about 3:00 PM local time, the fire was upgraded to five alarms.
 The fire burned for about two hours before being extinguished.
 The roof was damaged, but reported to not be in danger of collapse.
 The cause of the fire is still unknown.

 Current use

-Hersheypark Arena is the home rink for the Lebanon Valley College ice hockey team.
+Hersheypark Arena is the home rink for the Lebanon Valley College Flying Dutchmen Women's and Men's ice hockey teams.
 LVC competes in NCAA Division III as of 2016, and previously competed in the ACHA.
 In addition, the arena hosts the Hershey Junior Bears, a youth team sponsored by the Bears organization.
 On most weekends during the fall and winter months, the rink is open to the public for ice skating.

 Annually, it hosts part of the Music in the Parks competition.

+In 2021, the Hershey Cubs of the USPHL Premier league began using the arena as home ice.

+Beginning with the 2025-26 season, the Harrisburg Heat of the Major Arena Soccer League 2 (MASL2) moved to the Hersheypark Arena.